-The terms Cloud-based and Cloud-Native sound similar when you are developing for the cloud right?
+The terms Cloud-based and Cloud-Native sound similar when you are developing cloud applications right?
 Wrong.
 Chris Skinner (aka The Finanser) put out a great piece on what is happening right across many industries – not just banking.

 I am having a debate on a regular basis about being cloud-native and digital at the core versus cloud-based and adding digital.
 The two are very different.
 Most big banks are moving to be cloud-based and adding digital, but that is not digital at the core and cloud-native.
 The latter has a business model born for the internet; the former is evolving an old business model for the internet ageChris Skinner